pingcap/docs-tidb-operator/en/tidb-scheduler.md

 TiDB Scheduler is a TiDB implementation of [Kubernetes scheduler extender](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/scheduling/scheduler_extender.md).
 TiDB Scheduler is used to add new scheduling rules to Kubernetes.
 This document introduces these new scheduling rules and how TiDB Scheduler works.

+> **Note:**
+>
+> If Kubernetes version >= v1.18 && <v1.19 && [`EvenPodsSpread` feature gate](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/) is enabled or Kubernetes version >= v1.19, no need to use `tidb-scheduler`.
+Using `default-scheduler` and configuring [`topologySpreadConstraints`](configure-a-tidb-cluster.md#use-topologyspreadconstraints-to-make-pods-evenly-spread) can realize the function of `tidb-scheduler`.

 ## TiDB cluster scheduling requirements

 A TiDB cluster includes three key components: PD, TiKV, and TiDB.
 Each consists of multiple nodes: PD is a Raft cluster, and TiKV is a multi-Raft group cluster.
 PD and TiKV components are stateful.
-The default scheduling rules of the Kubernetes scheduler cannot meet the high availability scheduling requirements of the TiDB cluster, so the Kubernetes scheduling rules need to be extended.
+If the `EvenPodsSpread` feature gate is not enabled, the default scheduling rules of the Kubernetes scheduler cannot meet the high availability scheduling requirements of the TiDB cluster, so the Kubernetes scheduling rules need to be extended.

 Currently, pods can be scheduled according to specific dimensions by modifying `metadata.annotations` in TidbCluster, such as: